About |

 Major: Communications; Minor: Creative Writing

-# of years I've skied: 17 Favorite athlete: Lindsey Vonn Favorite part of my ski team: We are all unique individuals connected by the one thing we love most: skiing.
+Favorite athlete: Lindsey Vonn Favorite part of my ski team: We are all unique individuals connected by the one thing we love most: skiing.
 There’s nothing better than shredding the slopes while making memories of a lifetime with your best friends by your side.
 What new USCSA athletes should know: The USCSA is dedicated to giving you the perfect mix of a friendly and competitive experience of ski/snowboard racing.
 You will have the best time on the slopes with all of the incredible college athletes you meet.
-What I hope to work on as a Student-Athlete Rep: Through social media, I will expand the reach of the USCSA, bring more energy to our posts and create more opportunities to engage on all of our platforms. |
+What I enjoy working on as a Student-Athlete Rep: Through social media, I will expand the reach of the USCSA, bring more energy to our posts and create more opportunities to engage on all of our platforms. |

 Nordic: John Thompson